 As I studied Genesis 32, I kept thinking about the ways we all wrestle with God; at least the ways I wrestle with God.

 - I struggled mightily with my call to ministry.
-It took me years to be able to even hear a call; then more years to know how to say “yes” to that call; then even more years to lean in wholeheartedly to God’s call.
+It took me years to be able even to hear a call; then more years to know how to say “yes” to that call; then even more years to lean in wholeheartedly to God’s call into ministry.

 - I struggle to understand why cancer, dementia and hopelessness continue to be epidemic; why some babies are born much too early and some people die much too soon; why violence and arrogance and divisiveness seem to be valued in our society while compassion and compatibility and humility are scorned.